Bond - Terry Winters

 They face superior weapons and a difference in culture and ethics.
 They are the French in this battle.
 They die. - Chris Tolles

 Where no laws or oversight keeps them from doing this?
-On the contrary, the laws, some ruled by secret courts, and the NSA, the CIA, service them, in a Country where the media can be bought off.
+On the contrary, the laws, some ruled by secret courts, service them, in a Country where the media can be bought off?

 Steve Jobs hoped the Internet would change the World, but he never, ever, ever, thought that meant Surveillance, Repression and Fear Tactics, the end of Privacy.
 He could not have imagined - unless in a nightmare - what happened instead, the number of lives affected.

 Not to mention, the massive disaster this will be for American business, which no longer has a secure Internet.
 Not only not secure but dangerously enabling of the potential for the slander of their business.

 Jobs understood that when he said the Internet was going to change the World, there are some things you Don't Want to Change:

 These technologies can make life easier, can let us touch people we might not otherwise.
 You may have a child with a birth defect and be able to get in touch with other parents and support groups, get medical information, the latest experimental drugs.
 These things can profoundly influence life.
 I’m not downplaying that.

 But it’s a disservice to constantly put things in this radical new light — that it’s going to change everything.
 Things don’t have to change the world to be important.
 [Wired, February 1996]